-Toys like planes help with visual tracking, which is “the ability to follow a person or object with our eyes as it moves across our visual field,” says Rebecca Parlakian, the senior director of programs at the child development organization Zero to Three.
+Toys like planes help with visual tracking, which is “the ability to follow a person or object with our eyes as it moves across our visual field,” says Rebecca Parlakian, an expert in infant-toddler special education and the senior director of programs at the child development organization Zero to Three.
 Plus, they help with fine motor skills, otherwise known as the ability to “use the muscles in our hands and fingers to perform a task.
 And it’s a sensory experience as well as an important cognitive process: Learning how the objects in their world work and predicting what they can do with a particular object.”

 The Best Toy Airplanes for Toddlers and Preschoolers